 Skills for Independence, Life & Work

 Our skills for independence, life & work courses provide further education opportunities to students with learning difficulties and/or disabilities.
-For those who have a desire to enter the world of work, the department also offers supported internships and preparation for supported employment.
+For those who have a desire to enter the world of work, the department also offers supported internships and preparation for supported employment, providing you with the tools needed to boost your employability skills.

 Other adult courses aim to develop and enhance skills and knowledge required for the working environment, as well as increasing your confidence and developing your communication skills.
 The courses will help you to progress into employment, develop you in your current role or help you to change your career path.